liuheng92/DASH_NET/README.md

 one is about two networkcards name, in_intf represents the card which connect to internet or local net,(you should use ifconfig to checkout your networkcards name and modify the first part) other part is defining events.
-The events define a network speed limit starting at second 0 (0.5Mbps bandwidth), and  modified at second 5 (50 Mbps bandwidth), at second 30 (3 Mbps bandwidth), second 45 (1Mbps bandwidth) and second 50 (10Mbps and 100ms delay) and second 55 (100% loss) and second 60 (10Mbps bandwidth) and second 70 (2Mbps bandwidth) and second 70 (3Mbps bandwidth).
-The network is stopped at second 105.
+The events define a network speed limit starting at second 0 (0.5Mbps bandwidth), and  modified at second 30 (3 Mbps bandwidth), at second 60 (1 Mbps bandwidth), second 90 (10Mbps and 100ms delay) and second 100 (100% loss) and second 110 (2Mbps bandwidth).
+The network is stopped at second 150.
+The results are in speed_output folder.

 ## Json event file format and events
 The dash_minievents.json is an example of the json definition of events for minievents